+61 406 432 691

 Discreet replacement work

-If replacement is needed, preserving the finish and keeping the correction neat can change the time and scope again.
+If replacement is needed, keeping the work neat and preserving the finish can change the time and scope again.

-In Toorak, pricing usually moves most when the job spans long cable runs, multiple zones, changed access patterns and finish-sensitive replacement work rather than one straightforward repair.
-That is what usually separates a clean correction visit from a broader residential re-fit.
+On Toorak jobs, repair cost usually moves most when the work spans long cable runs, several zones, changed access patterns and finish-sensitive replacement work rather than one straightforward fix.

 Toorak FAQ